Federal prison had 75% coronavirus infection rate

 One difference was how quickly each facility moved to impose strict conditions.

-Lompoc, which had a staffing shortage, delayed imposing restrictions on their movements at the beginning of the pandemic, and was lax about reports of people — both staffers and inmates — with symptoms, investigators said.
+Lompoc, which had a shortage of staff in both medical and corrections employees, delayed imposing restrictions on their movements at the beginning of the pandemic and was lax about reports of people — both staffers and inmates — with symptoms, investigators said.

 As of May 11, more than 75% of inmates tested were shown to have the disease, and of the staffers tested, 60% showed positive.